How to Fit the WaggWalker® Dog Walking Communication Harness

-- Once the harness is fitted properly, clip safety strap to their existing collar and clip the leash onto the furthest ring away from you on the harness.
-For example, if you walk you dog on your left, then clip the left ring only.
+- Once the harness is fitted properly, clip one end of the safety strap to your dog's collar and clip other end to one of the rings on the front the of the harness.
+Clip the leash to THE SAME RING.
+For example, if you walk you dog on your right, then clip the right ring only.
 Once your leash is clipped on, walk your dog around inside your home and practice the "Flick and Release."
 Give your dog a few minutes to get used to the harness especially if he has never worn a harness before.

 - When you first get outside, don’t go right into your normal walk.
 Do some practice turns for a few minutes to give your dog some time to learn what you want from him.

 - Do not proceed forward if your dog is not responding to you and is pulling hard.
 Go back inside and practice some more.

 - Do not try to HOLD your dog back using The WaggWalker.
 If you hold your leash very short and tight with any harness, it will dig into your dog's skin and possibly irritate it.

 - Do not leave the harness and/or leash on your dog if he is unsupervised.